ACWongZee/first-website/README.md

 # first-website
-A simpe website to demonstrate how to use Github
+A simple website to demonstrate how to use Github